CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 Cumulus Linux has a preconfigured loopback interface.
 When the switch boots up, the loopback interface called *lo* is up and assigned an IP address of 127.0.0.1.

 {{%notice note%}}
-The loopback interface *lo* must always exist and must always be up.
+The loopback interface *lo* must always exist on the switch and must always be up.
 {{%/notice%}}

 You can configure multiple IP addresses for the loopback interface: